NCI-ITEB/tumor_epidemiology_approaches/sessions/session_6/practical.md

 -o NSLC-0463
 ```

-Most of these arguments are paths to databases for nirvana; to use your own variants, simply change -i to the path of your variants file and set -o to whatever filename prefix you want for your outputs.
+Most of these arguments are paths to databases for nirvana; to use your own variants, simply change **-i** to the path of your variants file and set **-o** to whatever filename prefix you want for your outputs.
 Nirvana outputs annotations in JSON format which will need to be reformatted in R or Python for better readability.

 Here is the detailed information for the JSON annotation file.

-{% include image-modal.html link="practical_assets/04-nirvana-json.png" %}
+{% include image-modal.html link="practical_assets/04-nirvana-json.png" max-width="65%" %}

 ---